All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 The Antiqua font, with its roots in a 1500‑year‑old tradition, is a testament to the enduring allure of Roman design, something the Enlightenment crowd couldn’t get enough of.

-Renaissance majuscules formed the basis for lowercase letters, from 1463.
+Renaissance majuscules served as the basis for lowercase letters from 1463.

 One of the first examples of Venetian Antiqua fonts was designed by Nicolas Jenson in 1470.
 This style of printing type was hugely successful and widely adopted across Europe.